3 Days in Vienna, City of Dreams

 The Maze

-Unfortunately it was closed while we were there.
-Otherwise you could give it a try or you can watch people get lost in it from upon a stand.
+Unfortunately, it was closed while we were there.
+Otherwise, you could try it, or you can watch people get lost in it from upon a stand.

 The Gloriette

-At the back of the Schönbrunn Palace you look straight upon the Gloriette.
-Located upon the hill it is a magnificent building that has an observation terrace on top.
+At the back of the Schönbrunn Palace, you look straight upon the Gloriette.
+Located on the hill, it is a magnificent building that has an observation terrace on top.

 Now it is a café, but at the Gloriette you can take stunning pictures of Vienna, the Palace and its surroundings.